Shredmetal/llmtest/readme.md

 ```
 and get a pass/fail to test your LLM apps?
 Well, that's what I'm trying to do.
 Anyway, seeing is believing so:

-Here's llmtest passing a test case:
+Here's llm_app_test passing a test case:

 ![test_pass.jpg](test_pass.jpg)

-Here's llmtest failing a test case (and providing the reason why it failed):
+Here's llm_app_test failing a test case (and providing the reason why it failed):

 ![test_fail.jpg](test_fail.jpg)

-Finally, here's llmtest passing a test case with a complex reasoning chain with the simple, natural language
+Finally, here's llm_app_test passing a test case with a complex reasoning chain with the simple, natural language
 instruction of:

 ```